DIY Travel Guide Series: 14 Days & 13 Nights in South Korea

 Budget – NAMU Guesthouse

 Mid Range – Dormy Inn Premium Seoul Garosugil

 About the Writer

-Yoi Lacson is a registered Medical Technologist by profession, A graduate of San Pedro College. full time wife, mom and businesswoman.
+Yoi Lacson is a registered Medical Technologist by profession, A graduate of San Pedro College. full-time wife, mom, and businesswoman.
 Frequent shoestring traveler on a budget.
-Nature and Travels are my outlet and my life’s restart button.
+Nature and Travels are my outlets and my life’s restart button.

 Name of the Country: South Korea

 Date/s of Travel: October 31, 2014 – Nov.
 13, 2014,

 City / Places Visited and Number of Days:

 #1 Incheon (airport) Arrival Oct 31, 9:15 pm